When is Ramadan 2026? Find out here

 Why do Ramadan dates change every year?

 Every year, the holy month starts 10 - 12 days earlier.
 This is because Ramadan follows the Islamic calendar (based on the lunar cycle), not the regular calendar commonly used around the world.
 This means that the start of Ramadan depends on when the crescent moon is sighted.
 This affects the length of the daily fast between sunrise and sunset, as well as the timing of meals like suhoor and iftar.
+The number of fasting days, the time of day people break their fast and the hours of sunrise & sunset also change each year.

 Ramadan is nearly here!